opencast/opencast/docs/guides/admin/docs/configuration/database.md

     chkconfig --level 345 mariadb on

 Now you have a MariaDB server running, but without a properly set up root account (no password, etc.) which might pose a security risk.
-To create this initial configuration, there is a convenient tool that comes which MariaDB and which will help.
+To create this initial configuration, there is a convenient tool that comes with MariaDB and which will help.
 You can launch this tool by executing (yes, it is still called mysql_…):

     mysql_secure_installation